An official website of the United States government

 A lock (lock ) or https:// means you’ve safely connected to the .mil website.
 Share sensitive information only on official, secure websites.

-HONOLULU (Aug.
-20, 2025) Steven Chow, deputy director for facilities, Navy Closure Task Force-Red Hill (NCTF-RH), explains to a member of the public how pipes at the Red Hill Bulk Fuel Storage Facility (RHBFSF) are cleaned in preparation for removal during the NCTF-RH open house at the Oahu Veterans Center in Honolulu, Aug.
-20, 2025.
-The quarterly open house focused on tank cleaning operations, Tank Closure Plan Supplement 4, environmental remediation and monitoring, and reactivation of the Navy Aiea-Halawa Shaft.
-Charged with the safe decommissioning of the Red Hill Bulk Fuel Storage Facility RHBFSF, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
+Cmdr.
+Benjamin Dunn, deputy for environment and remediation, Navy Closure Task Force-Red Hill (NCTF-RH), speaks about restoring resiliency to the Joint Base Pearl Harbor-Hickam drinking water system during the American Water Works Association’s 2026 Pacific Water Conference in Honolulu, Hawaii, Feb.
+12, 2026.
+Charged with the safe decommissioning of the Red Hill Bulk Fuel Storage Facility (RHBFSF), NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
 The Navy continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as NCTF-RH works to safely and deliberately decommission the RHBFSF.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Glenn Slaughter)

-HONOLULU (Aug.
-20, 2025) Capt.
-Robert Kleinman, facilities director, Navy Closure Task Force-Red Hill (NCTF-RH), speaks with a guest during the NCTF-RH open house at the Oahu Veterans Center in Honolulu, Aug.
-20, 2025.
-The quarterly open house focused on tank cleaning operations, Tank Closure Plan Supplement 4, environmental remediation and monitoring, and reactivation of the Navy Aiea-Halawa Shaft.
+Chris Waldron, a technical consultant supporting Navy Closure Task Force-Red Hill (NCTF-RH), speaks about restoring resiliency to the Joint Base Pearl Harbor-Hickam drinking water system during the American Water Works Association’s 2026 Pacific Water Conference in Honolulu, Hawaii, Feb.
+12, 2026.
 Charged with the safe decommissioning of the Red Hill Bulk Fuel Storage Facility (RHBFSF), NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
 The Navy continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as NCTF-RH works to safely and deliberately decommission the RHBFSF.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Glenn Slaughter)

-Rear Adm.
-Marc Williams, deputy commander, Navy Closure Task Force-Red Hill (NCTF-RH), briefs U.S. House Appropriations Committee personal office staffers during a site visit to the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Honolulu, Aug.
-7, 2025.
-Charged with the safe decommissioning of the facility, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
-NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the RHBFSF.
+Cmdr.
+Benjamin Dunn, deputy for environment and remediation, Navy Closure Task Force-Red Hill (NCTF-RH), speaks to members of the Agency for Toxic Substances & Disease Registry during a site visit to the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Honolulu, Jan.
+28, 2026.
+Charged with the safe decommissioning of the RHBFSF, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
+NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the facility.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Glenn Slaughter)

 SAFE.
 DELIBERATE.
 ENGAGED.
 COMMITTED.